Preventative Furnace Maintenance in Cleveland

 Avoid Furnace Problems with Simple Maintenance

 Every furnace needs annual service and maintenance to help it to perform safely and properly.
 Scheduling regular service with P.K.
 Wadsworth Heating & Cooling is a quick and easy way to ensure the health of your family and heating system.
 This is recommended by every furnace manufacturer and is often required in order to qualify for extended warranty plan coverage.

-Regardless of the age or brand of your furnace, a visit from the certified experts at our HVAC company will get it primed to keep you warm throughout the winter.
+Regardless of the age or brand of your furnace, a service agreement from the certified experts at our HVAC company will get it primed to keep you warm throughout the winter.